kylecreate/100DaysOfCode/logs/r3-log.md

   ### Today's Progress:
   * Started and completed working on the MDN project of creating a cool box.
-  * Started and completed working on Scrimba's CSS Challenge of a Word Carosuel.
+  * Started and completed working on Scrimba's CSS Challenge of a Word Carousel.
   * Started and completed working on roadmap.sh's project of a Image Grid Layout.

   ### Link to work: